 Do you provide wheelchair access?

 Yes.
-Wheelchair access is available at my office facilities.
+Wheelchair access is available at my office.
 Please let me know in advance that you will need these services and please prepare to arrive 15 minutes in advance of your scheduled session.
 My office also allows service animals, please let me know in advance if you will be bringing an emotional or physical support animal with you.

 How often should I plan on therapy sessions?